DynamoDS/DynamoPrimerNew/11_developer_primer/3_developing_for_dynamo/7-updating-your-packages-and-dynamo-libraries-for-dynamo-3x-Net8.md

 **This does not mean the package will not work** It's simply a warning that there could be compatibility issues, and in general it's a good idea to check if there's a newer version that has been built specifically for Dynamo 3.x.

-You may also notice this type of warning in your dynamo log files at package load time.
-If everything is working correctly you can ignore it.
+You may also notice this type of warning in your Dynamo log files at package load time.
+If everything is working correctly, you can ignore it.

 #### Using Dynamo 3.x Packages in Dynamo 2.x